Malaysia states eye harsher laws for Muslim gays

 On Thursday, the top cleric of central Pahang state was quoted in The Star newspaper as saying the state would also amend its Islamic laws to allow for action against homosexual-related activities.

-"Islam prohibits deviant sexual orientation or behavior," Abdul Rahman Osman was quoted as saying.
-"Appropriate action should be taken to address these problems.
-We fear that this abnormal behavior will be regarded as a norm."
+"Islam prohibits deviant sexual orientation or behaviour," Abdul Rahman Osman was quoted as saying."Appropriate action should be taken to address these problems.
+We fear that this abnormal behaviour will be regarded as a norm."

 In Malaysia, religion is within the respective states' purview and the authorities do not need federal government approval to effect legislative changes.